asselstine/clawflare/README.md

 ### Chat Workflows

-`POST /v1/chat` starts a durable Cloudflare Workflow and returns immediately with an instance ID and `pollUrl`.
-Clients should poll `GET /v1/workflow/:instanceId` until the status is no longer `running`.
-The CLI does this automatically.
+`POST /v1/chat` starts or resumes a D1-backed session and returns immediately with a `sessionId` and event cursor.
+Clients poll `GET /v1/session/:sessionId` until the session status is `idle`, `error`, `closed`, or `expired`.
+Follow-up prompts reuse the same `sessionId`.

+Session input is persisted in D1 and serialized through `ClawflareSessionCoordinator`, a per-session Durable Object.
+The persistent Cloudflare Workflow drains the queued input, appends events to D1, and updates session runtime state.

-The WebSocket endpoint `/ws` is backed by a Durable Object.
-It starts workflows for prompt messages and sends workflow status updates plus the final chat response over the socket.
+The WebSocket endpoint `/ws` is backed by `ClawflareWebSocketSession`.
+It accepts prompt messages, starts/wakes the same D1-backed workflow path, and sends the final assistant message over the socket.

 ### Tools, Dynamic Code, Egress, and Skills